Lecture at the opening of the exhibition Compromiso Político, at BAK, Utrecht, 10 February.

 On the other hand, there is the outside.
 A good example is the utopian socialist communities, the 19th century phalanstères of Saint Simon, or the Walden colony of the Dutch writer Frederik van Eeden.
 More contemporary examples are the Dutch squatting movement, those parts of the feminist movement who tried to live without men, or the black nationalism that sought a black nation within the U.S. The point of departure is that it is easier to construct a better society outside the logic of existing institutions.
 Instead, you create your own.
 The drawback of this strategy is that the movement tends to isolate itself more and more from the society that it set out to change.
 Moreover, all sorts of problems that occur in ordinary society, tend to re-appear with a vengeance in the alternative community outside of it.

 This distinction between the inside and the outside is closely connected with another pair of concepts, that of consensus and conflict.
-It is basically how you relate to power and the negotiation table.
+It is how you relate to power and the negotiation table.
 Do you make compromises, do you get your hands dirty, or do you prefer to remain pure in conviction but marginal in effect?
 The Netherlands has a particularly famous tradition of consensual decision-making, legitimized by an extensive mythology which revolves around the dikes, and the need to cooperate to keep the water out.
 Political thinkers such as Jacques Rancière and Chantal Mouffe have pointed to the fact that consensus always revolves around the inclusion of demands that are feasible within existing frameworks, and at the same time the exclusion of demands that aim for more ambitious forms of change.
-When the latter is fully achieved, when the aim for social transformation is fully evicted from politics, we have reached the point called post-political politics, or politics reduced to management.
+When the latter is fully achieved, when the aim for wholesale societal transformation is fully evicted from politics, we have reached the point called post-political politics, that of politics reduced to administration.

 I talked with Matthijs about the dual perspective with respect to the cleaners’ campaign in the Netherlands.
-It kicked off in 2007 with a tiny group of people and a tiny amount of resources, occupying the headquarters of the ING bank.
+It kicked off in 2007 with a tiny group of people with a tiny amount of resources, occupying the headquarters of the ING bank.
 Still a sociology student at the time, I was involved in the campaign, in part for romantic reasons.
 And my friendship with Matthijs developed as a result of this campaign.
 He had just come back from Argentina, with a Latin American spirit of dedication to the cause.

 The Dutch cleaning sector has been a laboratory for flexibilisation and outsourcing practices in the Netherlands.
 It was at the forefront of the trend towards precarious living and working traditions that is now become a much more generalized phenomenon, also in the arts.
 Precarity is an invented word, a neologism, a translation of the French precarité.
 It derives from the Latin precare, which means to beg, and in the Dutch Van Dale dictionary we find under precair, the synonym ter bede: to possess something of which the claim can be revoked at any moment.